secret (adj./noun): kept from the knowledge of any but the initiated or privileged; a mystery.

-Tish pulled up Wally's full grade report to fill her screen and just stared for a minute, shaking her head.
-She would think he was cheating, but teachers had been monitoring him for any academic dishonesty since the fourth grade.
-He was clean.
+Tish pulled up Wally's full progress report to fill the screen of her monitor and simply stared at the numbers for a full minute, shaking her head.
+You'd think he was cheating.
+But no, teachers had been monitoring Wally for any academic dishonesty since the fourth grade.

-So how could it be that Wally was the only one to ace her test, including the near-impossible bonus questions?
+How could it be that Wally was the only student to earn perfect marks on her tests, including the near-impossible bonus questions?
 Every.
 Single.
 Time.
 This.
 Year.
 How was it possible?

-It didn't make any logical sense.
-Wally was tardy almost every day, he always had to "go to the bathroom" in the middle of class, and he fell asleep mid-lecture at least twice a week.
-Perhaps he spent all night studying, and that could explain the bags under his eyes… But if that were the case, Wally would at least take notes, which he never did.
-He never checked out a textbook for the class at the beginning of the year, according to the librarians, so how could he be studying at all without materials?
+The kid was tardy almost every day.
+He always had to "go to the bathroom" in the middle of class, and he fell asleep mid-lecture at least twice a week.
+Perhaps he spent all night studying, which would explain those perpetual bags under his eyes… But if that were the case, Wally would at least take notes to study from, which he never did.
+He'd never checked out a textbook at the start of the year, according to the librarians, so Tish couldn't fathom the boy studying anything.
+Not without materials.

 He was aggravating.
 And more importantly, he was screwing up her bell curve.

-So just as with every test she had passed out this year, Tish painstakingly typed in his perfect test score with the somewhat-redundant points from the curve added, then manually deleted his grade from the class bell curve.
+So, just as with every test she had passed out this year, Tish painstakingly typed in the student's perfect test score, then manually deleted his grade from the class bell curve, normalizing the class to the mean and median.
 There we go.

-She couldn't have one freak-of-nature, scientific genius, child prodigy ruining her remedy for the other students.
-That would be… unjust.
+She couldn't have one freak-of-nature, scientific genius, child prodigy ruining her remedy for the other students' GPAs.
+That would be… unfair.

 After all, outliers were destined for greatness.